 - Those fancy botanical extracts?
 "Fairy dusting" at best

-This is why formulators who know what they're doing focus gummy products on single nutrients or small synergistic combinations.
+That's why formulators who know what they're doing focus on single nutrients or small synergistic combinations.
 A gummy multivitamin might look impressive on the shelf, but it's delivering far less than the label suggests.

 The Water Problem You've Never Considered

-Here's something most consumers never think about: gummies aren't dry.
-They have what's called a water activity of 0.50-0.65, which basically means they're living in a semi-aqueous state where ingredients can interact in ways they never would in a tablet.
+Most consumers never think about this: gummies aren't dry.
+They have a water activity of 0.50–0.65 — they're living in a semi-aqueous state where ingredients interact differently than in a tablet.

 Certain minerals love water.
-Put them in a gummy and they'll literally pull moisture out of the matrix, causing all sorts of chaos:
+Put them in a gummy, and they'll pull moisture out of the matrix, causing all sorts of chaos:

 - Surface sweating (those droplets you sometimes see)